2001 United Kingdom general election

 The election was largely a repeat of the 1997 general election, with Labour losing only six seats overall and the Conservatives making a net gain of one seat (gaining nine seats but losing eight).
 The Conservatives gained a seat in Scotland, which ended the party's status as an "England-only" party in the prior parliament, but failed again to win any seats in Wales.
-Although they did not gain many seats, three of the few new MPs elected were future Conservative Prime Ministers David Cameron and Boris Johnson and future Conservative Chancellor of the Exchequer George Osborne; Osborne would serve in the same Cabinet as Cameron from 2010 to 2016.
-The Liberal Democrats led by Charles Kennedy made a net gain of six seats.
+The Liberal Democrats, now led by Charles Kennedy, made a net gain of six seats.

-Change was seen in Northern Ireland, with the moderate unionist Ulster Unionist Party (UUP) losing four seats to the more hardline Democratic Unionist Party (DUP).
-A similar transition appeared in the nationalist community, with the moderate Social Democratic and Labour Party (SDLP) losing votes to the more staunchly republican and abstentionist Sinn Féin.

 Exceptionally low voter turnout, which fell below 60% for the first time since 1918, also marked this election.
 The election was broadcast live on BBC One and presented by David Dimbleby, Jeremy Paxman, Andrew Marr, Peter Snow, and Tony King.
 The 2001 general election was notable for being the first in which pictures of the party logos appeared on the ballot paper.
 Prior to this, the ballot paper had only displayed the candidate's name, address, and party name.

-Notable departing MPs included former Prime Ministers Edward Heath (also Father of the House) and John Major, former Deputy Prime Minister Michael Heseltine, former Liberal Democrat leader Paddy Ashdown, former Cabinet ministers Tony Benn, Tom King, John Morris, Mo Mowlam, John MacGregor and Peter Brooke, Teresa Gorman, and then Mayor of London Ken Livingstone.
+Three future Prime Ministers entered parliament at this election: David Cameron and Boris Johnson for the Conservatives, and Andy Burnham for Labour.
+In addition, future Conservative Chancellor of the Exchequer George Osborne was first elected to the Commons in 2001; Osborne would serve in the same Cabinet as Cameron from 2010 to 2016.
+At the same time, several notable MPs either stood down or retired from their seats, including former Prime Ministers Edward Heath (also Father of the House) and John Major, former Deputy Prime Minister Michael Heseltine, former Liberal Democrat leader Paddy Ashdown, former Cabinet ministers Tony Benn, Tom King, John Morris, Mo Mowlam, John MacGregor and Peter Brooke, Teresa Gorman, and then Mayor of London Ken Livingstone.